jbaubree/vue-use-form-validation/README.md

 - errorPaths: Computed property that returns an array of all error paths, including nested ones (e.g., ["email", "user.name"]).
 - focusFirstErroredInput(): Focuses the first input with an error.
 - focusInput(inputName: keyof F | string): Focuses a specific input by its name.
 Supports nested paths like "user.name".
+- cleanup(): Manually cleans up watchers, event listeners, and caches.
+Automatically called on component unmount when used inside a component context.

 ## API Reference